 MDiv, Bryn Athyn College

 Rev. Dr. Glenn specializes in rhetoric and composition, late medieval and early modern literature, theology, and Biblical studies.
 He is particularly interested in the intangible reaches of language—the spirit within words that affects us as readers, as writers, and as students of Scripture.

 Matthew Kennedy has been working in college athletics for the past thirteen years as both a coach and an administrator.
 Kennedy came to Bryn Athyn with experience working at both Neumann University of Aston, PA and Quinnipiac University of Hamden, CT.
 As the Assistant Athletic Director at Neumann University, Kennedy aided the Department of Athletics through major projects and initiatives.
-In the fall of 2009, Neumann opened the doors to their $29 million athletic center and turf field, a project that Kennedy worked on from the inception.
-Kennedy supported a re-branding and logo creation initiative as the college was transitioning to university status.
+In the fall of 2009, Neumann opened the doors to their $29 million athletic center and turf field, a project that Kennedy worked on from its inception.
+Kennedy supported a re-branding and logo creation initiative as the College was transitioning to university status.
 This was the first official logo of the Neumann University Athletic Department.

 BA, College of William and Mary

 Dr. King joined the faculty at Bryn Athyn College in 1995, teaching English literature and writing.
 She specializes in 19th century literature, Shakespeare, Henry James, and the novel.
 Her research carries her into textual analyses ranging from slave narratives to sacred texts.
 In addition to teaching as an Associate Professor of English and pursuing scholarship in Henry James studies, Dr. King has served the College in many administrative roles, including Associate Dean of Academic Affairs, Director of the English Major & Writing Program, Chair of the Curriculum & Academic Policy Committee, and Head of the Humanities Division.
 She began serving as President of the College in 2010.

 BA, University of Michigan MA, University of Michigan